StyraInc/regal/README.md

 Regal comes with a set of built-in rules, grouped by category.

 - **bugs**: Common mistakes, potential bugs and inefficiencies in Rego policies.
+- **custom**: Custom, rules where enforcement can be adjusted to match your preferences.
 - **idiomatic**: Suggestions for more idiomatic constructs.
 - **imports**: Best practices for imports.
 - **style**: [Rego Style Guide](https://github.com/StyraInc/rego-style-guide) rules.